OAQHA Provincial Championship

 Provincial Championship FAQs

-OAQHA does not plan to offer a buy-in option for 2023.
-While this was a nice way to boost payback in 2022, one of the key goals is to promote participation at regional (Area Promotional Club) shows throughout the season.
+One of our key goals is to promote participation at regional (Area Promotional Club) shows throughout the season.
 For this reason, you are not required to compete at all qualifying events to earn a spot in the Finals but the only way to get in is through competing and earning a top score at one of the qualifying events.
+Don't forget that we also keep a Standby List of next highest scores!

 If I qualify two horses can I show both in the Finals?